Almarch/shinyChess/README.md

 ### Save and load the party

 The party PGN is displayed on the first element of the lateral accordion.
-Save it to your clipboard using the **Save** button ; or load a new party from your clipboard using **Paste**.
+Save it to your clipboard using the **Copy** button ; or load a new party from your clipboard using **Paste**.

 ### Openings

+The R package rchess comes with a collection of openings.
+They are gathered in the drop list of the second element of the lateral accordion.

+If an opening is played, its name will appear selected in the drop list.
+An opening may also be selected and played at any time.
+It then replaces the current party.

 ![image](https://github.com/user-attachments/assets/16e9b028-05af-4a7b-8d06-baf537cdecf7)

 ### Game analysis